Skip to content

 If you're building an AP automation API integration, the goal isn't "sync a bill."
 The goal is to make procure-to-pay (P2P) behave like a predictable state machine across ugly, inconsistent ERPs: vendor → purchase order → receipt → invoice/bill → payment.

 This guide provides a technical blueprint for engineering teams and fintech product managers who need to automate accounts payable workflows.
 We will cover how to architect a unified data model that handles the entire AP lifecycle, the real-world gotchas (rate limits, GL mapping, partial receipts) that show up once you leave the happy path, and how to programmatically automate 3-way matching.
+We'll also deep-dive into Coupa procurement API integration - mapping Coupa's data model into the P2P lifecycle, handling its idiosyncratic export flags, and wiring it into your downstream ERP sync.

 The True Cost of Disconnected Procure-to-Pay Workflows